hotsh/nelumba/README.md

-title_type    => The content type for the title. subtitle      => The subtitle for this feed. subtitle_type => The content type for the subtitle. authors       => The list of Lotus::Author's for this feed.
+title_type    => The content type for the title. subtitle      => The subtitle for this feed. subtitle_type => The content type for the subtitle. authors       => The list of Lotus::Person's for this feed.
                  Defaults: []
-contributors  => The list of Lotus::Author's that contributed to this
+contributors  => The list of Lotus::Person's that contributed to this
                  feed.
 Defaults: []
 entries       => The list of Lotus::Activity's for this feed.
                  Defaults: []